AndrewTapp/solaredgeoptimizers/README.md

 When the SolarEdge API returns multiple inverters, strings, or optimizers with the same name (e.g. two "Inverter 1" entries after a hardware replacement), the integration resolves duplicates automatically:

-- **Inverters**: Active inverters come first (sorted by serial number), then other statuses.
+- **Inverters**: Active (including blank status) inverters come first (sorted by serial number), then other statuses.
 The first active inverter keeps the original name (e.g. "Inverter 1"); subsequent duplicates get alphabetical suffixes ("Inverter 1a", "Inverter 1b", etc.).
-- **Strings**: Active strings come first (sorted by their position in the API response), then other statuses.
+- **Strings**: Active (including blank status) strings come first (sorted by their position in the API response), then other statuses.
 The first active string keeps the original name; duplicates get suffixes.
-- **Optimizers**: Active optimizers come first (sorted by serial number), then other statuses.
+- **Optimizers**: Active (including blank status) optimizers come first (sorted by serial number), then other statuses.
 The first active optimizer keeps the original name; duplicates get suffixes.

 This ensures each device and sensor has a unique name and entity ID, even when the API returns duplicate names.